 Strategic Action Plan - Each year, the City Council and City Management Team create, for consideration and approval, a Strategic Action Plan that establishes action steps that are proposed to be accomplished during the next fiscal year.
-The Strategic Action Plan serves as a baseline for the formulation of the Annual Budget and each action step is assigned to individual city departments to be accomplished and to specific City Council Committees for review.
+The Strategic Action Plan serves as a baseline for the formulation of the Annual Budget and each action step is assigned to individual city departments to be accomplished.
 This year's Strategic Action Plan is included in the Budget Information section of this document.

 Capital Improvement Program (CIP) - The City Council approved \$7.5 million in Certificates of Obligation in 2007 to fund a wide variety of critical infrastructure improvements.
-Approximately \$7.34 million was allocated for the purchase of a new fire ladder apparatus, the repaving of several major streets, facility and drainage improvements and the construction of accessible sidewalks.
-The balance of approximately \$2.3 million was allocated for the construction of a new elevated water tank and related improvements, the repainting of the existing 300,000 gallon elevated water tank and the replacement of various water and sewer mains.
+Approximately \$5.165 million was allocated for the purchase of a new fire ladder apparatus, the repaving of several major streets, facility and drainage improvements and the construction of accessible sidewalks.
+The balance of approximately \$2.335 million was allocated for the construction of a new elevated water tank and related improvements, the repainting of the existing 300,000 gallon elevated water tank and the replacement of various water and sewer mains.
+All of these projects were finalized in 2013.

 The voters of The City of Alamo Heights approved \$6.3 million General Obligation Bonds (GO's) in 2012 for the purpose of demolishing and replacing, and in certain cases renovating, the City's existing public safety and administrative facilities in order to construct and equip new City Hall facilities consisting of Fire/EMS facilities, Police/Dispatch facilities, a community chamber, city service and office facilities, parking, landscaping and other site improvements.
+This project which is very important to the community will be finalized in 2015.